fmerg/vsslib/README.md

 Vsslib provides modular building blocks for implementing threshold-cryptographic protocols based on Shamir's Secret Sharing (SSS).
-It focuses on primitives that make the sharing process verifiable on behalf of involved parties ([Feldman](#feldman-scheme-1) and [Pedersen](#pedersen-scheme-1) VSS schemes) and as such applicable in contexts with zero or low trust assumptions.
+It focuses on primitives that make the sharing process verifiable on behalf of the involved parties ([Feldman](#feldman-scheme-1) and [Pedersen](#pedersen-scheme-1) VSS schemes) and as such applicable in contexts with zero or low trust assumptions.